Tots-Agency/laravel-crud-generator/README.md

 ---
 TOTS Laravel CRUD Generator is a library to automate the creation of files for Laravel APIs

+1. Run "composer require tots/laravel-crud-generator" command to install the package
-1. Add "TOTS\LaravelCrudGenerator\LaravelCrudGeneratorServiceProvider::class," as a package service provider in your config/app.php file
+2. Add "TOTS\LaravelCrudGenerator\LaravelCrudGeneratorServiceProvider::class," as a package service provider in your config/app.php file
-2. Installation: php artisan crud:install
+3. Run "php artisan crud:install" to generate package config files
-3. Update json file called "laravel-crud-generator.json"
+4. Update json file called "laravel-crud-generator.json" with all the things that you need
-4. Generate files: php artisan crud:generate
+5. Run "php artisan crud:generate" to generate all the files for the definitions given at laravel-crud-generator.json file
 ---